Liu Jiahui (footballer)

-Liu Jiahui (刘家辉; born 25 January 2001) is a Chinese footballer currently playing as a defender for Dingnan United.
+Liu Jiahui (刘家辉; born 25 January 2001) is a Chinese footballer currently playing as a defender for Henan FC.

 Club career

 Liu Jiahui would play for the Henan Jianye (now known as Henan FC) youth team as well as being called up to the Chinese U15 team.
 He would go on to be promoted to the senior team of Henan within the 2021 Chinese Super League season and would make his debut in a league game on 15 July 2021 against Guangzhou FC in a 1-1 draw where he came on as a substitute for Gu Cao.
 After this game he would be given a run of matches, particularly within the 2021 Chinese FA Cup where he played a vital rule in guiding the club to a semi-finals position where they were defeated by Shandong Taishan over two legs.